bgood-upland/lore/README.md

 # Lore

 An MCP server that gives agents structured access to any project's knowledge base (markdown docs, a knowledge graph, and reusable skills stored in the project's repo under `.lore/`).
-This provides a shared, version-controlled knowledge base with no additional infrastructure required beyone this MCP server
+This provides a shared, version-controlled knowledge base with no additional infrastructure required beyond this MCP server

 ## Install